 The PSL project will help the EU deal with an expected 20 million tonnes of insulation material that will need to be disposed of in the next 50 years.
 Recycling PS foam by the PSL process typically cuts 50% in CO2 emissions (compared to energy recovery).
 This is an additional contribution to resource efficiency at the end of life phase for PS foam insulation, on top of the CO2 emissions already saved by reducing energy consumption during the long use phase in the form of insulation of a building.

-The PolystyreneLoop process, which has already been included in the UNEP Basel Convention as a best available recycling technology as well as best available organisation of an entire value chain.
-It is therefore a technical and an organisational innovative best practice.
+The PolystyreneLoop processhas already been included in the UNEP Basel Convention as a best available recycling technology and as best available organisation of an entire value chain.
+It is a technical and an organisational innovative best practice.

 Main activity field: